wookiehangover/wookiehangover.com/pages/writing/links-part-one.html.md

 - [Google AI Blog: Minerva: Solving Quantitative Reasoning Problems with Language Models](https://ai.googleblog.com/2022/06/minerva-solving-quantitative-reasoning.html)
     - more AI research for the pile.
 - [Things You Should Know About Databases](https://architecturenotes.co/things-you-should-know-about-databases/)
-    - I can't produce this knowledge a priori, but this tread over territory I was already familiar with from reading Martin Klepperman's Warthog book.
+    - I can't produce this knowledge a priori, but this tread over territory I was already familiar with from reading Martin Kleppmann's Warthog book.
 (Everyone should read the Warthog book.)
 - [multiprocessio/datastation: App to easily query, script, and visualize data from every database, file, and API.](https://github.com/multiprocessio/datastation)
     - another notebook alternative. under-designed imo.
 - [Tailscale · Best VPN Service for Secure Networks](https://tailscale.com/)